eclipse-kuksa/kuksa-databroker/doc/kuksa_analysis/kuksa_design_topics.md

 # VSS signals - Users vs providers
+    Status: 🟢/🟡
+    Current decisions: New Databroker API kuksa.val.v2 will only have one service which will be used as entry point for Signal Consumer and Provider, it does not mean that it can not change in the future.
+    Description:
 The Vehicle Signals Specification (VSS) and Vehicle Information Service Specification (VISS) describes the standardized signals available (or not) in a vehicle.
 Both standards also describe how users interact with these signals.

 * They can read and subscribe to [actuators, sensors](https://covesa.github.io/vehicle_signal_specification/rule_set/data_entry/actuatorssensor_actuator/) and [attributes](https://covesa.github.io/vehicle_signal_specification/rule_set/data_entry/attributes/).